 - 1. Fit rinsed filtering device with a Whatman GF/C glass fiber filter using forceps, smooth side down (curl is up).
 Do not touch the filter with your fingers. - 2.
 Agitate water sample (always shake well to minimize subsampling error for solids). - 3.
 Set pump vacuum to < 0.5 atmospheres (7.5 PSI or 380 mm Hg).
 If using a hand pump, maintain pressure at or below 10 PSI. - 4.
 Use a glass or plastic graduated cylinder to measure 100 1000 ml of water sample.
 Filter sample.
 If water is very turbid, filter small aliquots (100 ml) to avoid clogging the filter.
 Sufficient volume has been filtered when a green, brown, or tan color is clearly visible on the filter and the flow decreases to a few drops/second. - 5.
-Rinse graduated cylinder and filtering apparatus with DIW and pass through filter to include any algae that may have adhered to the sides of the cylinder. - 6.
+Rinse graduated cylinder and filtering apparatus with DIW and pass through filter to include any algae that may have adhered to the sides of the cylinder.
+Note: Prior to rinsing with DIW, pour out filtered water into a clean beaker because it will be re-filtered and used for dissolved nutrient analysis. - 6.
 Record volume filtered on data sheet (excluding DIW rinse). - 7.
 Use forceps to fold filter into quarters with sample on the inside; do not touch filter with fingers. - 8.
 Wrap filter in foil; label foil with site number, zone, date sample was collected, and volume filtered.
-Place foil in small, sealable baggie with standard laboratory label. - 9.
-Refrigerate immediately and freeze as soon as possible.
+Place foil in small, sealable baggie with standard laboratory label.

+9. Refrigerate immediately and freeze as soon as possible.
 Place small baggies with foils together in a large, sealable freezer bag.
 A third watertight container may be used for shipping to ensure that melt water in transport will not corrupt the samples.

-8.3 Unfiltered (Raw) Samples
+8.3 Unfiltered (Raw) Samples (Total N+P and Alkalinity)

 - 1. Rinse sample bottle provided by analytical laboratory 1x with sample water. - 2.
 Fill sample bottle with sample water (allowing for expansion if sample will be frozen). - 3.
-Refrigerate or freeze, as per laboratory instructions, until packaging for transport to analytical laboratory.
+Refrigerate or freeze, as per laboratory instructions, until packaging for transport to analytical laboratory. - 4.
+For Alkalinity titration, measure on an unfiltered portion of the sample, as soon as possible, but within 12 hours.
+Alkalinity should be determined by titrating raw samples using standardized sulfuric acid (APHA 2005, 2 end-point titration).
+And follow lab specific procedures for your pH meter and titration protocols.

-8.4 Filtered Samples
+8.4 Filtered Samples (Dissolved Nutrients and Color/Chloride)

-1. Using clean forceps, place a $0.45 \mu m$ Millipore cellulose membrane filter (or equivalent) in the filtration apparatus.
+- 1. Using clean forceps, place a $0.45\mu m$ Millipore cellulose membrane filter (or equivalent) in the filtration apparatus.
 Rinse with 10 ml DIW into a cleaned (0.1N HCl and DIW rinsed as per sample bottle cleaning protocol) filtering flask (glass or plastic).
-Rinse flask with filtrate and discard rinse water.
+Rinse flask with filtrate and discard rinse water. - 2.
+Filter a small amount (~50 ml) of sample water; rinse filtering flask with filtrate and discard filtrate. - 3.
+Filter enough of the sample to produce the required amount of filtrate to be tested. - 4.
+Dispense the filtrate into separate bottles provided by the analytical laboratory.